Scaling Limits of Random Walks, Harmonic Profiles, and Stationary Non-Equilibrium States in Lipschitz Domains: Proofs of Theorems , , and

-In order to prove Proposition \ref{pr:nash} for $\sigma=1$, we need to provide a Nash inequality for the dual SIP $\mbfX^{\eps,k}_t$ (Cor.~\ref{cor:nash-k} below).
-We achieve this by comparing~$P^{\eps,k}_t$ with $(P^\eps_t)^{\otimes k}$, the semigroup corresponding to a system of $k$ independent copies of the random walk $X^\eps_t$.
+\end{proposition} The proof of Proposition~\ref{cor:nash-k} goes through establishing a Nash inequality for the dual SIP $\mbfX^{\eps,k}_t$.
+We achieve this by comparing~$P^{\eps,k}_t$ with $(P^\eps_t)^{\otimes k}$, that is, the semigroup corresponding to a system of $k$ \emph{independent} copies of the random walk $X^\eps_t$.
+This is the content of the following lemma.

 \begin{lemma}[Comparison of norms and Dirichlet forms, $\sigma=1$] For every $k \in \N$,

 and

 where $\mcE^{\eps,k}_\otimes$, resp.\ $\mcE^{\eps,k}$, denotes the Dirichlet form associated to $(P^\eps_t)^{\otimes k}$, resp.\ $P^{\eps,k}_t$. \begin{proof} The inequality \eqref{eq:comparison_norms} follows at once from the definition of the spaces $L^p(\Omega_\eps^k)$ and the fact that, letting~$\car_{\Omega_\eps}[\bx]$ be as in~\eqref{eq:omega-bx} with~$\car_{\Omega_\eps}$ in place of~$\omega$,